lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 [package reflect](https://golang.org/pkg/reflect/) provides multiple setters for the different types through which the previously defined value is initialized.

-For setting the values in the first part of the switch case block the functions [randFloat32()](https://golang.org/src/testing/quick/quick.go?s=842:885#L16), [randFloat64()](https://golang.org/src/testing/quick/quick.go?s=1059:1102#L33), as well as [randInt64()](https://golang.org/src/testing/quick/quick.go?s=1228:1267#L41) are used and their
+For setting the values in the first cases of the switch case the functions [randFloat32()](https://golang.org/src/testing/quick/quick.go?s=842:885#L16), [randFloat64()](https://golang.org/src/testing/quick/quick.go?s=1059:1102#L33), as well as [randInt64()](https://golang.org/src/testing/quick/quick.go?s=1228:1267#L41) are used and their